kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 ### Instrumentation

 This section outlines the final list of metrics for the Pod-Level Resources feature, excluding Resource Manager extensions.
-These metrics are designed to provide deep observability into admission control, scheduling efficiency, and Kubelet-level execution.

 #### Feature Adoption
-These metrics track feature adoption, user intent, and validation friction within the control plane.
+This metric tracks feature adoption and resource configuration strategies upon Kubelet admission.

 ##### `kubelet_pod_level_resources_admission_total`
-Total number of pods processed during Kubelet admission, categorized by resource configuration strategy.
+Total number of pods admitted during Kubelet admission, categorized by resource configuration mode and QoS class.

 **Note:** This metric is **ALPHA** and temporary.
 It is intended to track feature adoption while the feature is new and is scheduled to be removed 2-3 releases after the Pod-Level Resources feature reaches General Availability (GA).

 Labels:
-- `config_mode` - Possible values: `container_level`, `pod_level_only`, `pod_and_container_level`.
-- `status` - Possible values: `admitted`, `rejected`.
+- `config_mode` - Possible values: `pod_and_container_level` (both pod-level and container-level resources are set), `pod_level` (only pod-level resources are set), `container_level` (only container-level resources are set), `""` (neither pod-level nor container-level resources are set / BestEffort QoS).
-- `qos_class` - Possible values: `guaranteed`, `burstable`, `best_effort`.
+- `qos_class` - Possible values: `guaranteed`, `burstable`, `besteffort`.

 This metric is recorded as a counter.

-#### The Kubelet (Execution Phase)
-Tracks operation failures and resource enforcement during the container lifecycle.
-Labels are kept low-cardinality to ensure node stability.

-##### `kubelet_oom_kills_total`
-Total number of OOM kills triggered.
-This generic metric uses labels to distinguish between pod-level and container-level events.

-Labels:
-- `scope` - Possible values: `pod` (kills triggered specifically because the shared pod-level memory pool was exhausted), `container` (standard container-level OOM kills).
-- `resource` - Always `memory`.

-This metric is recorded as a counter.

-##### `kubelet_cpu_cfs_throttled_seconds_total`
-Total time in seconds that containers were throttled due to exceeding CPU limits.

-Labels:
-- `scope` - Possible values: `pod` (throttling caused by the shared pod-level ceiling), `container` (throttling caused by an individual container's limit).

-This metric is recorded as a counter.

-#### Kube-State-Metrics (KSM)
-Exposed by the cluster-level state collector.
-This is the primary source for high-cardinality metadata used in observability joins.

-##### `kube_pod_level_resource_spec`
-Exposes the numeric values of the pod-level resources specified in the PodSpec.

-Labels:
-- `namespace`: The namespace of the pod.
-- `pod`: The name of the pod.
-- `uid`: The Kubernetes UID of the pod.
-- `node`: The node where the pod is running.
-- `resource`: The resource type (`cpu`, `memory`).
-- `type`: The spec type (`request`, `limit`).
-- `unit`: The unit of measurement (`core`, `bytes`).

 #### Regression Monitoring (Existing Metrics)
 While not new, the following metrics must be monitored to ensure no regressions in scheduling or node stability occur after adopting pod-level resource specifications.